robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 56**

-56. Security and Compliance is ashared responsibilitybetween AWS and the customer.
+56. Security and Compliance is a shared responsibility between AWS and the customer.
 Which amongst the below-listed options are AWS responsibilities?(Select TWO.)
 *  A. Perform all the necessary security configuration and management tasks for Amazon Elastic Compute Cloud (Amazon EC2).
 *  B. Patch management of the guest OS and applications
 *  C. Security of the data in the AWS cloud